capktkirk/mapaches/content/_index.md

 ### **Faces Painted like a Sugar Skull**

 La Directora Bettencourt pidió a los estudiantes de Rosedale que publicaran un video Flipgrid de sus caras pintadas como una calavera de azúcar para celebrar el Día de los Muertos.
 El personal de Rosedale votó por su favorito.
-Hay tres ganadores en primaria (K-2) y tres ganadores en intermedia (3-5).
+Hay tres ganadores en primaria (K-2) y tres ganadores en intermedio (3-5).

 Principal Bettencourt asked Rosedale students to post a Flipgrid video of their faces painted like a sugar skull to celebrate the Day of the Dead.
 Rosedale staff voted for their favorite.
 There are three winners in primary (K-2) and three winners in intermediate (3-5).